Slimage/MA705-Passport-Index/README.md

 ## Dashboard Description
+Select a country from the dropdown list to see the mobility score

 ## Data Sources
 The  csv files were located from github.
 Below is a description, from that github, describing the datasets